-ENT 125 focuses on the structure and operation of the business environment and incorporates topics of business decision-making processes, marketing assessments, business financing and accounting, human resources, ethics, and government regulations.
-This course comprises the development of a business plan.
-ENT 125 is highly suitable for those who wish to start or are currently operating their own business.
+ENT 125 surveys the business environment, the establishment of a business entity, decision-making processes, marketing assessments, financing, operational considerations, ethics, and government regulations as they relate to the development of a formal business plan.
+It is highly suitable for individuals who wish to start or are currently operating their own business.